 Pros and cons of Connexus Credit Union

-- Customer support.
-Live chat, email, phone, submit an inquiry online or visit a branch for more information.
-Loan officers list dedicated phone extension, email and personal websites.
+- Customer support options.
+When you have a question, you can choose to live chat, email, phone, submit an inquiry online or visit a branch for more information.
+Loan officers list dedicated phone extensions, email and personal websites.

-- 30-day rate lock.
+- 30-day closing.
 Connexus Credit Union locks the interest rate for free after loan approval, with a promise to close in 30 days.

 - No government-insured loans.
 Connexus Credit Union does not offer VA, USDA or FHA loans.

 - Limited branch locations.
-13 branch locations across four states (Minnesota, New Hampshire, Ohio, and Wisconsin).
+The credit union has only 13 branch locations across four states: Minnesota, New Hampshire, Ohio and Wisconsin.

 What is Connexus Credit Union?

-Connexus Credit Union is a member cooperative with over $2.6 billion in assets.
-It serves over 360,000 members across all 50 states.
-In February 2019, Connexus became the sixth-largest Wisconsin Credit Union.
+Connexus Credit Union is a member cooperative with over $3.3 billion in assets.
+It serves over 380,000 members across the US.
+In 2020, Connexus was named the Best Credit Union in the US by both Bankrate and Kiplinger’s Personal Finance.
 In addition to home loans, it also offers banking services, personal and auto loans and insurance policies.

 Kimberly Ellis is a writer at Finder.
 She hails from New York City with a BA from Queens College and a New York State teaching certificate.
 After teaching in both public and private schools, Kimberly decided to take the world by storm and dive into the media industry — where she covers everything from home loans and investing to K–12 education and shopping.
 She’s also an aspiring polyglot, always in a book and forever on the hunt for the perfect classic red lipstick.

 Connexus Credit Union is a good option for self-employed people and borrowers who may not qualify for government-backed loans.
-But you’ll need to become a Connexus Credit Union member, which may require opening an account with Connexus.
-Accounts with inactivity and a month-end balance of under $100 incur a monthly fee.
-Consider another lender if you don’t want the extra headache to maintain another account on top of your home loan.
+But you’ll need to become a Connexus Credit Union member, which requires opening a $5 savings account with Connexus, and its physical locations are limited.